sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 ![](/img/king-suite-1.webp)
 King suite (two available)

-- $2,150 to have this all to yourself
+- $2,200 to have this all to yourself
-- Share with friend/ mom/ sister for $1,500 each
+- Share with friend/ mom/ sister - $1,500 each

 ![](/img/queen-suite-alpine.webp)
 Queen suite (one available)